 What You Need to Ask For

-- This bill defines harassment as any action that will impede the learning process and create a hostile environment at the institute of higher learning.
+We need a clear definition of harassment.
+This bill defines harassment as any action that impedes a student’s learning process and creates a hostile environment at an institute of higher learning.

-- This bill was referred to the House Subcommittee on Higher Education and Workforce Training and the Senate Committee on Health, Education, Labor, and Pensions.
+This bill was referred to the House Subcommittee on Education and the Workforce and the Senate Committee on Health, Education, Labor, and Pensions.

 Department of Education